 - In a small bowl, combine the softened butter, salt, pepper, garlic, thyme, and sage and mix well.

-- Loosen the skin from the meat and rub the butter mixture on the meat.
+- Loosen the skin from the meat and rub the butter mixture into the meat.
 Smooth the skin back over and rub the remaining butter mixture on the skin.

 - Place the thighs in a roasting pan and pour the broth around turkey.